How to Plan a Christmas Wedding (Festive & Romantic Ideas)

 Holiday-Themed Invitation

 If there was ever a year to send out Christmas themed wedding invitations it’s this one.
-The deep red ribbon adds instant warmth and Christmas cheer, while the jewels give it that extra “special occasion” feel.
+The deep red ribbon adds warmth and Christmas cheer, while the jewels give it that extra “special occasion” feel.

 Remember: Your wedding invites set the tone for your entire wedding day.
 You want guests to be excited to RSVP “yes” and feel the magic that’s about to unfold when they open it.
 Wedding invitations are one of my favorite details to design because they set the stage for what’s to come.